Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 And so I just wanted to thank you for that.

-So all this stuff that y 'all are talking about, how do you translate that, and I know you're not a civilian yet, but kind of in your local communities, and kind of build that trust with some of the folks you're engaging in who don't necessarily have that military background?
+And I know you're not a civilian yet, but kind of in your local communities and kind of build that trust with some of the folks you're engaging in who don't necessarily have that military background.

-And also, as Navy, go Navy, beat Army.
+And also as Navy, go Navy, beat Army.

-Because so much of my identity was bound up and physicality and all these other things.
+And because so much of my identity was bound up and physicality and all these other things.

 But as I said earlier, the best parts of you come with you to whatever map you're on.

-She's got the strongest eye -rolling muscles on the planet.
+She's got the strongest eye rolling muscles on the planet.

-I mean, she's just amazing.
+I mean, she's just, oh, I guess it's amazing.

-She's Arnold Schwarzenegger of eye -rollers.
+She's Arnold Schwarzenegger of eye rolls.

 It's incredible.